Apodini/swift-log-elk/README.md

 - Uploads the log data automatically to Logstash (eg. the ELK stack)
 - Caches the created log entries and sends them via HTTP either periodically or when exceeding a certain configurable memory threshold to Logstash
 - Converts the logging metadata to a JSON representation, which allows querying after those values (eg. filter after a specific parameter in Kibana)
-- Logs itself via a background activity logger (including protection against a possible infinte recursion)
+- Logs itself via a background activity logger (including protection against a possible infinite recursion)

 ## Setup